 Frame locks and locks that replace your wheel’s quick-release levers are common on commuter bicycles

-If you follow these tips, then you’ll be on your way to making sure your bike isn’t stolen, and it’ll be one less thing for you to worry about.
+If you follow these tips, you’ll be on your way to keeping your bike from being stolen, and it’ll be one less thing to worry about.

 If it is stolen, a GPS tracking device may help you get your bike back